 Some people come to IJS because they want to start a mindfulness practice to add a greater sense of meaning and connection to their life.

 Others are seeking more from their Jewish practice.
 They want a deeper, more holistic relationship to Judaism – one that isn’t just intellectual but also engages the heart, body and soul.

 Still others, including clergy, educators and lay leaders, come to IJS to explore and strengthen their own connection to God and the Jewish spiritual tradition and to learn tools and programs they can bring home to their communities.

-Whether you feel deeply connected to or knowledgeable about Judaism (or not) or have a dedicated mindfulness practice (or not), IJS online courses and retreats will offer you Jewish spiritual practices you can use to cultivate awareness; connect with greater authenticity to yourself, others and God; access wisdom and resilience even in the midst of chaos; and find greater meaning in your life.
+IJS online courses and retreats offer you Jewish spiritual practices you can use to cultivate awareness; connect with greater authenticity to yourself, others, and God; access wisdom and resilience; deepen your connection to Judaism; and help you find greater meaning in life.